starryalley/Anduril2/README.md

 - easier control of button LED and AUX LED in this mode
 - disable some other settings which can possibly blind dark adapted eyes, for example, only allow candle/lightning in strobe modes.

+## Child safe mode

+12H to go to this mode and back to advanced mode.

+In this mode:
+- mostly same with the low power mode but with many other dangerous mode disabled and only allow stepped mode with no other functionality.
+- switch to this mode before handling the light to the kids (or whoever you reckon is)

 # Other useful commits